andreas-wagner-dev/object-oriented-learning-journey/blog/_draft/self_explaining_structure_typescript.md

 # **Self-Explaining Software Structure: Code That Tells a Story**

-The best architecture is the one that requires little to no explanation.
+The best code structure is the one that requires little to no explanation.
 When developers open a new project and immediately see folders like `components/`, `controllers/`, or `services/`, they learn a lot about the framework being used, but absolutely nothing about the customer's core business.

 The following philosophy breaks away from this framework-centric mindset.
 It radically shifts focus toward a domain- and customer-oriented structure where the folder hierarchy itself tells the **Customer Story**.